AndersPaulin/AndersPaulin.github.io/faust.md

 Don't quite recall what the key thematics where, besides the obvious ones:
 crossroads, selling our soul, celebration of hedonism paired with boredom of life in capitalist growth etc.

-What I however do remember is using seventeen different tracks
+What I however do remember clearly is using seventeen different
-of Deep Purple, Led Zeppelin and Black Sabbath.
+tracks of Deep Purple, Led Zeppelin and Black Sabbath.
 And borrowing the dogs head from a Daft Punk video.

 And an extensive use of a low cabaret-curtain.